Cloud Security Best Practices

 • Customer responsibility: identities, configurations, data, applications

 Security failures usually occur on the customer side — misconfigured storage buckets, over-permissive IAM roles, exposed services, or missing monitoring.
+Understanding cloud security best practices and server hardening fundamentals helps reduce this risk.

 Identity and Access Management (IAM)